kerryguard/mommafinds/_posts/2019-04-06-baby-vomit.md

 Here are some helpful products:

 + [Nursing Pillow](https://amzn.to/2IxYPqa): This helps to support you and baby so you can get them in a more angled position while nursing so they're not laying too flat.
+And this is the same pillow my [friend Kate swears by](http://www.mommafinds.com/2019/02/04/newborn-essentials-kate-list/).
 + A chair: Something that props baby up so you don't have to hold them for those 30 minutes after a feed.
 We had [this bouncy one](https://amzn.to/2IFngkW) that also helped with other things like gas and constipation.
 Not to mention gave us time back to get things down when baby was a wake, fed, and happy to hanging out.
 + If you're bottle feeding, try different formulas.
 Baby could have lactose issues which causes them to spit up more or there's something in a particular brand baby's belly doesn't like.
 Baby's bellies can be so finicky!
 We used [Baby's Only](https://amzn.to/2Ix14dC) because it's only 5 ingredients, they had a soy version, and it was free of Palm Oil.
 It was also cost effective when bought by the case.
 + If you're nursing, try [dropping dairy from your diet](https://kellymom.com/health/baby-health/food-sensitivity/) for starters.